ELSeidel/GoSchoolBox-Coding-Challenge-Ellen-Seidel/README.md

 ### Known Bugs

-- Decimal arithmetic starts to approximate due to typical problems storing decimal numbers in binary
+- Decimal +exponential arithmetic starts to approximate due to typical problems storing these numbers in binary